czbiohub-sf/cerebra/paper/paper.md

 Current methods for variant calling are incredibly powerful and robust, however, a single sequencing run can generate on the order of 10^8 unique VCF records, only a small portion of which are relevant to the researcher.

-In addition, variant callers report only the genomic location and not the _functional_ consequences of the variant, _i.e._ the effect the mutation has on the translated protein sequence.
+In addition, variant callers report only the genomic location and not the _functional_ consequences of the variant, _i.e._ the effect the variant has on the translated protein sequence.
 We refer to these functional variants as "peptide-level variants."
 We introduce `cerebra`, a python package that provides fast and accurate peptide-level summarizing of VCF files.